NextronSystems/analysis-cockpit-manual/administration/sandbox.rst

 Save your files after you made your changes.

-Now you have to create a new directory and give the ``analysiscockpit3`` user permission:
+Now you have to create a new directory and give the ``analysiscockpit`` user permission:

 .. code:: console

-   root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector# mkdir -p /var/lib/nextron/analysiscockpit3/sandbox/capev2
+   root@cockpit:/etc/asgard-analysis-cockpit/sandbox/connector# mkdir -p /var/lib/asgard-analysis-cockpit/sandbox/capev2
-   root@cockpit:/etc/nextron/analysiscockpit3/sandbox/connector# chown -R analysiscockpit3: /var/lib/nextron/analysiscockpit3
+   root@cockpit:/etc/asgard-analysis-cockpit/sandbox/connector# chown -R analysiscockpit: /var/lib/asgard-analysis-cockpit

 We need to create a systemd service file in order to run the CAPEv2 connector on your Analysis Cockpit.
 Below you can find a predefined service file which we will use: